Nuitka/Nuitka/README.rst

 Tkinter, etc.

 These need special treatment to be able to run on other systems.
-Manually copying them is not enough and will given strange errors.
+Manually copying them is not enough and will give strange errors.
 Sometimes newer version of packages, esp.
 NumPy can be unsupported.
-In this case you will have to raise an issue, and use the older one.
+In this case, you will have to raise an issue, and use the older one.

-If you want to manually add a DLL or an EXE, because it is your project only, you will have to use user Yaml files describing where they can be found.
+If you want to manually add a DLL or an EXE because it is your project only, you will have to use user Yaml files describing where they can be found.
 This is described in detail with examples in the `Nuitka Package Configuration <https://nuitka.net/doc/nuitka-package-config.html>`__